netdata/netdata/collectors/plugins.d/README.md

   - `dyncfg` is used for configuration received via this dynamic configuration mechanism
 - `source` should provide more details about the exact source of the configuration, like `line@file`, or `user@ip`, etc.
 - `supported_commands` is a space separated list of the following keywords, enclosed in single or double quotes.
 These commands are used by the user interface to determine the actions the users can take:
   - `schema`, to expose the JSON schema for the user interface.
 This is mandatory for all configurable entities.
+When `schema` requests are received, Netdata will first attempt to load the schema from `/etc/netdata/schema.d/` and `/var/lib/netdata/conf.d/schema.d`.
+For jobs, it will serve the schema of their template.
+If no schema is found for the required `id`, the `schema` request will be forwarded to the plugin, which is expected to send back the relevant schema.
   - `get`, to expose the current configuration values, according the schema defined. `templates` cannot support `get`, since they don't maintain any data.
   - `update`, to receive configuration updates for this entity. `templates` cannot support `update`, since they don't maintain any data.
   - `test`, like `update` but only test the configuration and report success or failure.